edditeddict/optionparser/README.md

 optionparser
 ============

 Ruby (OptionParser) like command line arguments processor.
-Forked Cause Go in Windows is detecting nighthawk go-figure as a virus
+Forked Cause Go in Windows is detecting nighthawk go-figure as a virus, but the Extra Option is nice!

 Installation
 ------------

-    go get github.com/mmpx12/optionparser
+    go get github.com/edditeddict/optionparser

 Usage
 -----